pallab17/nodeJs-by-akshay-saini-sir/theory.md

 output -
 pb7 is typing.

-but at default ekta module nijer variable fn ke protect kore so we cant directly access them from app.js
+a module doesn't leak its fn and variables but at default ekta module nijer variable fn ke protect kore so we cant directly access them from app.js
 ![proof](image-19.png)